 - Blepharospasm—spasm of eyelid muscles

-- Strabismus—crossed eyes
+- Strabismus —crossed eyes

-- Hyperhidrosis—excessive sweating
+- Hyperhidrosis —excessive sweating

 - Chronic migraines

-- Muscle spasms due to cerebral palsy
+- Muscle spasms due to problems like cerebral palsy

-- Anal sphincter disorders
+- Anal sphincter problems

 Copyright © Nucleus Medical Media, Inc.